verdict-project/verdict-project.github.io/community/index.md

 ## Mailing list, Bug Reports, Feature Requests

 For feature requests, bug reports, etc., please open an issue at our [Github repository](https://github.com/mozafari/verdict/issues).
-For all other discussions or suggestions, please use our new [Verdict User Group](https://groups.google.com/forum/#!forum/verdict) created by Rajiv Abraham (thanks!).
+For all other discussions or suggestions, please use our [Verdict Gitter chat](https://gitter.im/verdictdb/chat).
 For all issues and discussions, we are notified via email.

 ## Contributors